 We have been developing programs that address the specific needs of our community particularly in terms of education.
 We are building our curriculum to combine several elements into our approach to teaching the community; Presentations with live interpretation, Computer and technical assistance, English instruction and Citizenship classes.

 In addressing the education gap that many in our community face, we rely on partnerships throughout the community to help present important information on a variety of topics to the community.
 These presentations are made in English, by experts and professionals in their respective fields, and are translated concurrently to community members.
+We also create Rohingya and Burmese language content and make it available online.
 The goal is to begin bridging the divide in education, expectations and access to all the important services and knowledge needed to live healthy and happy lives here in the United States.

 Our ESL programs are suspended during COVID-19 social distancing regulations and conduct.